 The CEQ Effectiveness Indicator can be defined for any inequality or poverty measure of interest.
 In Table 1, we provide effectiveness indicators for the Gini coefficient and headcount index.
 The indicator is defined as the redistributive effect or effect on poverty of the transfers being analyzed divided by their relative size.
 Specifically, it is defined as follows for the Gini.
 Note that it would be similarly defined for any other inequality or poverty measure by replacing the word Gini with the appropriate measure.
 For direct transfers, the effectiveness indicator is the fall between the net market income and disposable income Ginis as a percent of the net market income Gini, divided by the size of direct transfers (only those included in the analysis) as a percent of GDP.
-For direct and in-kind transfers, the effectiveness indicator is the fall between the net market income and final income\ Ginis as a percent of the net market income Gini, divided by the size of the sum of direct transfers (only those included in the analysis), education spending, health spending, and (where it was included in the analysis) housing and urban spending, as a percent of GDP.
+For direct and in-kind transfers, the effectiveness indicator is the fall between the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the net market income Gini, divided by the size of the sum of direct transfers (only those included in the analysis), education spending, health spending, and (where it was included in the analysis) housing and urban spending, as a percent of GDP.

-In mathematical notation, let $X(I^j)$ be the inequality or poverty measure of interest (e.g., the Gini coefficient or headcount index), which is defined at each benchmark case income concept $j = m, n, d, pf, f, f^$ (market income, net market income, disposable income, post-fiscal income and final income) and each sensitivity analysis income concept $j = ms, ns, ds, pfs, fs, f^s$ .
-Let $S^D$ be total public spending on the direct transfer programs captured by the survey or otherwise estimated by the authors, measured by budget size in national accounts (note that in the sensitivity analysis this concept includes spending in social security pensions), and let $S^H$ , $S^E$ and $S^U$ be total public spending on health, education, and (where included) housing programs, respectively.
+In mathematical notation, let $X(I^j)$ be the inequality or poverty measure of interest (e.g., the Gini coefficient or headcount index), which is defined at each benchmark case income concept $j = m, n, d, pf, f, f^$ (market income, net market income, disposable income, post-fiscal income and final income) and each sensitivity analysis income concept $j = ms, ns, ds, pfs, fs, f^s$.
+Let S^D be total public spending on the direct transfer programs captured by the survey or otherwise estimated by the authors, measured by budget size in national accounts (note that in the sensitivity analysis this concept includes spending in social security pensions), and let S^H, S^E and S^U be total public spending on health, education, and (where included) housing programs, respectively.
 Then the effectiveness indicator for direct transfers is defined as: